 We’ll send you a letter once we’ve balanced your payments.
 If you receive your letters electronically, this will be through your myGov account.

-If you’ve been paid too much, this is an overpayment you’ll have to pay back.
+If you’ve been paid too much, you’ll have to pay any overpayments back.
 We’ll let you know if this happens.
 We may take the amount from future family assistance payments, including top up payments, supplement payments and tax refunds.
 It’s important you talk to us if you’re worried about paying back a debt.
 We can work with you to set up a repayment plan you can afford.

-However, top ups of child care payments will only be used to repay child care debts.
+Top ups of child care payments will only be used to repay child care debts.
 They won’t be used to repay debts from other payments.
-We balance child care payments separately from the fourth Monday in July to ensure all attendance information for the year is included.

 Read more about when we balance your child care payments.